munificent/craftinginterpreters/book/optimization.md

     Eventually you may get to a point where you have something you think others could use as well.
 That gets you into the very distinct world of programming language *popularity.* Expect to spend a ton of time writing documentation, example programs, tools, and useful libraries.
-The marketplace is crowded with languages vying for users and to compete in that space you'll have to put on your marketing hat and *sell*.
-Not everyone enjoys that kind of public-facing work, but if you do, it can be incredibly gratifying to see people use your language to build their own programs.
+The field is crowded with languages vying for users.
+To thrive in that space you'll have to put on your marketing hat and *sell*.
+Not everyone enjoys that kind of public-facing work, but if you do, it can be incredibly gratifying to see people use your language to express themselves.

-Or maybe this book alone has satisfied your craving and you'll stop here.
+Or maybe this book has satisfied your craving and you'll stop here.
+Whichever way you go, or don't go, there is one lesson I hope to lodge in your heart.
+Like I was, you may have initially been intimidated by programming languages.
+But in these chapters, you've seen that even really challenging material can be tackled by us mortals if we get our hands dirty and take it a step at a time.

-Whichever way you go, or don't go, I hope you found this book worth your time.
+If you can do that with compilers and interpreters, you can do that with anything you put your mind to.

 [mit license]: https://en.wikipedia.org/wiki/MIT_License
 [source]: https://github.com/munificent/craftinginterpreters